Employee Terminal Server

 two days on the server, then the server terminates.

-Even with disconnection, however, we recommend that you save all work and open documents because if nobody is active on the server, it can be restarted to complete the installation of updates, although we try to make such restarts to the least possible effect.
+Even with a disconnect, however, we recommend that you save all work and open documents because if nobody is active on the server, it can be restarted to complete the installation of updates, although we try to restart them so that the user has the least effect.

 User Terminal Server Environment Settings (Profile)